tristan-zander/runback/README.md

-# Discord Tournament Bot
+# Runback - Matchmaking and Tournament Bot
-A discord bot for holding brackets, general matchmaking, and tournament vods.
+A discord bot for holding tournament brackets, general matchmaking, and hosting ranked leagues.

 ## Development
 In order to setup the development environment, make sure that you have Docker and docker-compose installed on your system.